opral/monorepo/rfcs/001-core-architecture.md

 #### Observations

-1. A variety of good and adopted open source SDKs exist [[1](https://github.com/ivanhofer/typesafe-i18n), [2](https://github.com/formatjs/formatjs), [3](https://pub.dev/packages/flutter_i18n), [4](https://github.com/solidjs-community/solid-primitives/tree/main/packages/i18n), and more].
+1. A variety of good and adopted open source libraries exist [[1](https://github.com/ivanhofer/typesafe-i18n), [2](https://github.com/formatjs/formatjs), [3](https://pub.dev/packages/flutter_i18n), [4](https://github.com/solidjs-community/solid-primitives/tree/main/packages/i18n), and more].
 Each serves a different programming language, framework, niche, or feature.

 2. The internals are identical:
    `Resource` -> `Reference and Format a Message` -> `Output`

 #### Decision

-Leverage existing SDKs instead of forcing a specific inlang SDK.
+Leverage existing i18n libraries instead of forcing a specific inlang library.

 ##### Pros

 - Already localized codebases can easily adopt inlang.

-  Localized codebase use i18n SDKs, or custom build solutions.
-By being SDK agnostic, those codebases are not required to migrate to an SDK provided by inlang.
-Instead, inlang complements the existing SDK or solution in use.
+  Localized codebase use i18n libraries, or custom build solutions.
+By being i18n library agnostic, those codebases are not required to migrate to a library provided by inlang.
+Instead, inlang complements the existing library or solution in use.

-- Different SDKs have different design goals and trade-offs.
+- Different libraries have different design goals and trade-offs.

-  One SDK to rule them all is unlikely a feasible idea.
+  One library to rule them all is unlikely a feasible idea.
 Applications have different requirements.
 For example, different rendering techniques alone (client side vs server side) lead to different localization requirements.
-Furthermore, some languages and frameworks such as Apple's Swift language support localization out of the box, making the requirement for a (basic) i18n SDK obsolete.
-Supporting native localization features instead of forcing the use of an i18n SDK is arguably better.
-And so is supporting a suited localization approach, i.e. different i18n SDKs, better than forcing the usage of a specific, but less suited, i18n SDK onto developers.
+Furthermore, some languages and frameworks such as Apple's Swift language support localization out of the box, making the requirement for a (basic) i18n library obsolete.
+Supporting native localization features instead of forcing the use of an i18n library is arguably better.
+And so is supporting a suited localization approach, i.e. different i18n libraries, better than forcing the usage of a specific, but less suited, i18n library onto developers.

 ##### Cons

-- The user experience could potentially be higher with a dedicated SDK.
+- The user experience could potentially be higher with a dedicated library.

 #### Considered alternative

-Develop (and require) a dedicated SDK developed by inlang.
+Develop (and require) a dedicated library developed by inlang.

 ##### Pros